 -

 Sequence variation among homologous proteins can shed light on their function and ancestry.
-In this study, we analyse variation at catalytic residues among MCR (mobile colistin resistance) proteins, which confer resistance to the last resort antibiotic, colistin, in gram-negative bacteria.
+In this study, we analyze variation at catalytic residues among MCR (mobile colistin resistance) proteins, which confer resistance to the last resort antibiotic, colistin, in gram-negative bacteria.
 We show that not all naturally occurring variants at a lipid A-binding residue, Ser284, are tolerated in MCR-1

 -